 I set the money aside, hoping I would think of some way to spend it that would be worthy of this extraordinary benevolence of Fortune.
 Gradually I realized that for me there was only one thing this could be: a motorcycle trip.
 The big one.

 This was the rule: gas, food, and lodging must come out of the 751.
 I would see how far that got me.

 My thumbnail estimate?
 At $1.20 for a gallon of gas, and 50 miles to the gallon, that would be 30,000 miles, as long as I didn’t eat or sleep.

 That was a while ago.
-I blogged as I rode, before, I think, blogging was a word, posting html pages via modem that I’d composed on my DEC HiNote (with an 800 x 600 screen).
+I blogged as I rode, before, I think, blogging was a word, posting html pages that I’d composed on my DEC HiNote (with an 800 x 600 screen) via modem, when I could borrow a phone line.
 Those words lived for a long time at the751.tri-pixel.com, a site hosted by an old friend.
 I have only recently ported them to a more modern platform.

 But the world is large, and there are other places to go.
-This still feels like the right place to put them.
+This still feels like the right place to write about them.